Tropical storm watch for Texas coast as Gulf of Mexico system forms; Gonzalo forecast to become hurricane

 CORONAVIRUS AND HURRICANE SEASON: HERE'S WHY THE RED CROSS SAYS NOW IS THE TIME TO PREPARE

 The small and compact Gonzalo is moving westward and is forecast to strengthen into a hurricane by Thursday night.
-A hurricane watch is in effect for Barbados.
+A hurricane watch is in effect for Barbados as well as St. Vincent and the Grenadines.

 CLICK HERE FOR MORE WEATHER COVERAGE FROM FOX NEWS